 The OFT opened an investigation under the Enterprise Act 2002 and into a number of Gym companies who operate gyms, or who provide management services.

 The companies investigated were using or recommending terms that they considered breached the “The Unfair Terms in Consumer Contracts Regulations 1999”, or are engaging in any unfair business practices under “The Consumer Protection from Unfair Trading Regulations 2008”.

 This article is directed at TESS consumers and those consumers before considering this article most understand that the UK is governed by Acts of Parliament and then the Court interprets those laws and apply authorities and on central issues.
 Parties to a dispute come to court as they have issues and the Court determines the issue and then apply it to the parties who appear before them.

 This issue therefore is

-“If a consumer contracts contains a long term /perpetuity (in this case) clause is it fair and can it bind a consumer to permanent subjection to the clause contained in a contract”.
+“If a consumer contract contains a long-term /perpetuity (in this case) clause is it fair and can it bind a consumer to permanent subjection to the clause contained in a contract”.

-The High Court has been asked to considered an OFT’s complaint that terms in standard form membership contracts relating to minimum membership periods and cancellation notices contravened The Unfair Terms in Consumer Contracts Regulations 1999.
-The judge is also asked to considered whether the defendants’ debt collection practice, of threatening to report members as defaulters to credit reference agencies in order to secure payment, contravened The Consumer Protection from Unfair Trading Regulations 2008.
+The High Court has been asked to consider an OFT’s complaint that terms in standard form membership contracts relating to minimum membership periods and cancellation notices contravened The Unfair Terms in Consumer Contracts Regulations 1999.
+The judge is also asked to consider whether the defendants’ debt collection practice, or threatening to report members as defaulters to credit reference agencies in order to secure payment, contravened The Consumer Protection from Unfair Trading Regulations 2008.